flutter/flutter/specs/style.md

-Each frame, at some defined point relative to requestAnimationFrame(), if a Rule has started applying, or a Rule stopped applying, to an element, sky:core calls thatElement.style.clearFrameStyles() and then, for each Rule that now applies, calls thatElement.style.addFrameStyles() with the relevant StyleDeclaration and pseudoElement from each such Rule.
+Each frame, at some defined point relative to requestAnimationFrame(), if a Rule has started applying, or a Rule stopped applying, to an element, dart:sky calls thatElement.style.clearFrameStyles() and then, for each Rule that now applies, calls thatElement.style.addFrameStyles() with the relevant StyleDeclaration and pseudoElement from each such Rule.